leesjensen/cs260-w2022/Unit5.md

 - Setup Mongo local and on server
   > I did this on cs260.click and on MongoCloud Atlas.
 I installed mongodbsh and also the vs code extension.
 - N3: Learning Mongo
+  > The quiz is horrible.
+Really bad JavaScript.
+Everything else is really simplistic and confusing.
+I rewrote the quiz.
+  > Done all of this except Lesson 3: ticket database.
+This looks like a simple step through.
+  > I need to learn mongoose better as it does seem to help with converting data to objects.
 - N4: Mongo Pokemon
 - N5: Full stack
 - Lab4: Museum